keepthrifty/keepthrifty.github.io/_posts/2017/2017-09-26-trade-financial-freedom-mini-retirement.md

 author_email: chris@keepthrifty.com

 title: "Trading Financial Freedom for Mini-Retirement"
-description: "We've choosen to delay financial freedom to focus on the present by taking a mini-retirement.
+description: "We've chosen to delay financial freedom to focus on the present by taking a mini-retirement.
 I'm confident it's the right choice for us - here's why."

 date: 2017-09-26 6:58:00 -0500